 pennies can produce.
 More weight does not mean better quality.

 You can see that the circuit board is located near the positive terminal of the battery, which is the most likely to leak.
 This assures the destruction of the circuit board if the battery leaks.
 When that happens, the manufacturer will be happy to sell you a new clock.
-I have noticed the same self-destructive design feature in quartz watches, in which there is no room for tissue paper.
+I have noticed the same self-destructive design feature in quartz watches, in which there is hardly any room for tissue paper.

 Another issue to consider is battery life.
 Many digital clocks stop working when the battery voltage falls to as low as 0.2 volts.
 Many analog quartz clocks, however, fail at 1.2 volts.
 First, remove the second hand, which, in most cases, is not needed anyway.
 You could also remove the friction paws on the center wheel.